 - Talk to a teacher or adviser at your school or college first, just to make sure Adjustment is going to be worthwhile for you.

-- 'Register for Adjustment' will appear on the choices screen on UCAS Track if you've met and exceeded the conditions of your firm offer – sign up for Adjustment through this link.
+- 'Register for Adjustment' will appear on the choices screen on UCAS Track if you've met and exceeded the conditions of your firm offer – sign up for Adjustment through that link.

 - There are no listings for Adjustment vacancies so you'll need to browse UCAS and ring universities directly to enquire about places.

 - When enquiring about vacancies, make it clear that you're just looking for information.
 Only verbally agree to a new course if you're 100% sure you want to accept it.

 - Once you've verbally agreed you'd like a place on the new course, the university will add themselves to your application in UCAS Track and your confirmation letter will be in the post.

 The deadline for using UCAS Adjustment is 18th August 2021.
 However, you only get five days (that's five consecutive 24-hour periods, including weekends) from the moment your offer becomes Unconditional to use this service – the site should show a handy timer to help you keep track of this.